multi-tenant/grails-hibernate-hijacker/README.md

 	def doWithEvents = { ApplicationContext ctx ->

-		hibernate.sessionCreated { org.hibernate.Session session ->
+		hibernate.sessionCreated { Event event ->
-			// Do something with the session
+			// Do something with the session (event.payload)
 		}

 	}